 Some networks want to assign IP addresses and other interface information using a protocol named DHCP.
-The SIB includes a DHCP client, pump, which is capable of automatically configuring the eth0 interface. as well as adding routes and nameservers (described in the next section).
+The SIB includes a DHCP client, which is capable of automatically configuring the eth0 interface.
 You must have a DHCP server configured on your network to use DHCP.
 Use of DHCP should be specified when configuring the eth0 interface with the master configuration script.